ptlong2311/pham-the-long-portfolio/spotlight-svf/README.md

 - Screens contain **irrelevant visual noise**
 - Attention is **distracted by similar components**

-To address this, we propose **SpotlightSVF**, a **training-free ROI selection framework** that refines the search space before grounding.
+To address this, we propose  a **training-free ROI selection framework** that refines the search space before grounding.

-Instead of relying on attention maps, SpotlightSVF:
+Instead of relying on attention maps:
 - Models **semantic relationships between patches**
 - Builds a **vector field in embedding space**
 - Extracts a **clean, instruction-aware ROI**